CodingItWrong/rails-docker-mac/README.md

 ## Next Steps

 To add other services, like a worker, Redis, or Mailcatcher, add new `docker-compose.yml` entries.
+If it's a common technology, you can usually find an image for it on [Docker Hub](https://hub.docker.com/).
+Its entry in your `docker-compose.yml` will look a lot like the `db` one: just pointing to an image.

 ## License